I am new to chess/Chicago, what do i need to know about the chicago chess center?

 First, don't be afraid to play!
 Remember that every tournament chess player was once a beginner.

-We play according to US Chess's Official Rules of Chess, which are very close to the rules of FIDE (the World Chess Federation), with some minor differences.
+The CCC runs tournaments according to US Chess's Official Rules of Chess, which are very close to the rules of FIDE (the World Chess Federation), with some minor differences.

 You will need to join US Chess for your first event; if you haven’t done so, or get stuck, we can help you at the tournament.